Leave your camera off at stand-ups

 Those requirements might be too high for some setups.
 Think about all the apps running in the background, and even folks who feel confident about their Internet speed might see drops in quality.

 How to prevent this?
 Don’t turn on your camera.
-Others won’t see you, but they’ll hear you well — that’s far more important.
+Others won’t see you, but they’ll hear you well — and that’s far more important.
 And if you don’t want to see others, check the conference app settings.
 Many have introduced an option to stop receiving incoming video.

 Right to privacy